RaynerNYC/Developing_Data_Product/README.md

 6. You will see the application in a browser.
 Follow the instructions to use the application.

-Dependencies
+#### Dependencies

-1. Shiny library
+1. shiny library

-More Information
+2. ggplot2 library

-The application is deployed on ShinyApps.io at [https://raynernyc.shinyapps.io/assignment/](https://raynernyc.shinyapps.io/assignment/).
+3. lubridate library